Skip to main content

 • Name — A short name for the mode (e.g., “Refactor”)

-• Description — When to use this mode—this is what the agent matches against
+• Description — When to use this mode—this is what the orchestrator matches against

 • Prompt — Instructions for the agent when this mode is selected